The Bottom Line

 A Private Hideaway for Romance

-Ardanaiseig was named the Scotland Romantic Hotel of the Year in 2006 and the Wedding Hotel of the Year in 2007.
+Ardanaiseig was named the Scotland Romantic Hotel of the Year in 2019 and the Wedding Hotel Award Intimate in 2010.
 The hotel is licensed for civil and religious ceremonies.
 Couples looking for a honeymoon setting or completely private getaway can stay in the loch side boatshed.

 Next: The Ultra Romantic Boatshed and Getting Married at Ardanaiseig.